THE MIDNIGHT LOUNGE

 Defined by Place

-This Gyokuro originates from the mountainous region of southern Kyoto Prefecture, an area long associated with the cultivation of exceptional Japanese green tea.
-Situated upstream of the Uji River, the region's misty mornings, cool climate, and mineral-rich waters create an environment uniquely suited to high-quality tea cultivation.
+This Gyokuro originates from the mountainous region of southern Kyoto Prefecture, an area long associated with the cultivation of Gyokuro green tea.
+Situated upstream of the Uji River, the region's misty mornings, cool climate, and mineral-rich waters create an environment well suited to Gyokuro cultivation.

 These natural conditions contribute to the gentle sweetness, depth, and aromatic clarity that have defined Uji tea for generations.